HRL-at-NYUSH/Interactive-Portal/README.md

 To run the project, ensure all of the software above is installed.
 Then, complete the following steps:

-1. Fork the repository

-2. Clone repository that you have just forked.
+Clone the repository.
 You can clone the repo using VS Code interface or type in the terminal the following command:<br>
 - git clone (Repository link). <br>

 After, change your current directory to the project repository by running: <br>